 COMPLAINTS REGARDING CONTENT POSTED ON OUR WEBSITE OR MOBILE APPLICATIONS

-If you believe any materials accessible on or from the Services infringe your copyright, you may request removal of those materials (or access thereto) from the Services by contacting FDNA at firstname.lastname@example.org, and providing the following information:
+We respond expeditiously to notices of claimed copyright infringement and it is our policy to terminate User Accounts for Users who are repeat infringers.
+If you believe any materials accessible on or from the Services infringe your copyright, you may request removal of those materials (or access thereto) from the Services by contacting FDNA’s Copyright Agent (listed below), and providing the following information:

 - Identification of the copyrighted work that you believe to be infringed.
 Please describe the work, and where possible include a copy or the location (e.g., URL) of an authorized version of the work.

 - Identification of the material that you believe to be infringing and its location.
 Please describe the material, and provide us with its URL or any other pertinent information that will allow us to locate the material.

 - Your name, address, telephone number and (if available) e-mail address.

 - A statement that you have a good faith belief that the complained of use of the materials is not authorized by the copyright owner, its agent, or the law.